dat-ecosystem-archive/old-website/posts/2016-02-01-announcing-publicbits.md

 # Announcing PublicBits: Breaking down open data silos
 by [Karissa McKelvey](http://karissa.github.io), [Max Ogden](http://maxogden.com)

 We're happy to announce a new $420,000 grant from the Knight Foundation for [PublicBits.org](http://publicbits.org).
 Our goal is to collect all of the world’s open data sources.
 We want to compile a dataset of datasets, and make them accessible through a free, decentralized, redundant, and open network, inspired by BitTorrent.
-The Knight funding will allow us to hire three and a half new team members for this new project, and we couldn't be more excited!
+PublicBits.org will use Dat, our flagship project, as the main filesharing protocol to craft a new collaborative framework that breaks down the siloed nature of data portals.
+Our project takes inspiration from GitHub, a popular platform that allows users to collaborate on code.
+We plan to bring the collaborative, historical, and reusable nature of open source to the open data movement.

+Max Ogden started developing the Dat project with support from a [Knight Prototype Grant](http://knightfoundation.org/blogs/knightblog/2015/3/26/prototype-fund-winner-max-ogden-building-data-sharing-ecosystem/) in mid-2013.
+For the past two years, Dat has evolved with input from civic tech, journalism, and data science partners.
+Through these relationships, we have identified a significant pain point that spans the open data landscape centered around the discovery and distribution of data.

+The most common data distribution strategy in use today is built on 20 year-old technology, relying on manual downloads through single points of failure such as as FTP and HTTP, resulting in messages like ‘Sorry, the server is down for maintenance.’
+Our approach, inspired by BitTorrent but adapted to work for open data, is to build a smarter network that increases availability of data by connecting people who want to download open data to those who already have it.
+After users download data, they will be able to offer their unused bandwidth to mirror (or upload) their previously downloaded datasets as a public service.
+Therefore, if the original source (e.g., http://data.gov) goes offline, the data will still be downloadable.
+We are pursuing partnerships with cloud storage companies, academic institutions, and internet freedom organizations to ensure there will be "super-sharer" hosts available with lots of reliable storage and bandwidth.

-## Sue is a data analyst
+# A data analyst walks into PublicBits.org....

 Imagine you know a person named Sue, who is a data analyst.
 Her primary job is to convert *open data* into *actionable information*.